0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x504-SayHello.md

   <img src="[ignore]/SayHello/CoutString.png">
 </p>

-Let's continue skimming though and see if we can find something else helpful.
+Let's continue skimming through and see if we can find something else helpful.
 Something that jumps out to me is towards the bottom there are references to `ios_base`.
 <p>
   <img src="[ignore]/SayHello/CoutBottom.png">
 </p>

 Seeing the string "`Hello!`" and `ios_base` in the same function makes me suspicious.
 I'm starting to think this is a system function, possibly `std::cout`.
-The reason is because `ios_base` is the base class of the I/O stream.
-Let's put the theory to the test, I'll write a quick program that uses `std::cout` and see if the two are similar.
+The reason is that `ios_base` is the base class of the I/O stream.
+Let's put the theory to the test, I'll write a quick program that uses `std::cout` and try to determine if the two are similar.
 The quickest way to do this is to view the graph view of the two programs.

 DLL Graph View:
 <p>